digetx/libvdpau-tegra/README.md

 # About

-This is a VDPAU backend driver for the NVIDIA Tegra 20 SoC's.
+This is a VDPAU backend driver for the NVIDIA Tegra20 SoC's.
 Currently supports CAVLC H.264 only.

 # Requirements: